 Are you entitled to a forensic child custody evaluation?

 The decision as to whether or not to appoint a forensic evaluator in a custody case is in general within the court’s discretion.
-It can be an abuse of discretion to deny the request where there is evidence (and maybe even allegations) of mental illness, drug or alcohol abuse, prior child neglect cases, or domestic violence.
+It can be an abuse of discretion to deny the request where there is evidence of mental illness, drug addiction or alcohol abuse, prior child neglect cases, or domestic violence.
+Forensic evaluations are much more common in high income cases, especially when dealing with children of a marriage.

 Issues to be discussed in the custody evaluation process and the order of appointment

 For the last several years, courts have been issuing fairly detailed assignment orders when they order forensics.
-There does not appear to be any universally followed or standard order, although most are similar to one another.
+There does not appear to be any standard order, although most are similar.
+The assignment orders give guidance as to the scope of the evaluation as well as which issues the evaluator should consider.
+Typical issues which are included in assignment orders are domestic violence, mental health issues, drug or alcohol abuse, general parenting capacity, and parental alienation.

 The assignment order can specify who has access to the report, if copies of the report can be made, if so, how many copies, and who they can be shown to or given to.
 There also should be provisions as to the exchange of documents provided to the expert, and access to the forensic expert’s notes and perhaps raw data used by him for the trial.